pmatras/LicenseManager-backend/README.md

 cors.clients.urls=https://localhost:9804, https://localhost:9805
 ```

-If directive is not specified or commented the default value is '\*' - allows all origins
+If directive is not specified or commented the default value is '\*' - allows all origins.

+Note that frontend application for License Manager is CSR (Client-Side Rendered), so you have to make sure that client's browser CORS preflight request won't be rejected by server by specifying
+proper allowed domains or by allowing all domains.

 4. You have to note, that CSRF is enabled in Spring Security, excepts endpoints responsible for registration, account activation and login - in response to this endpoints you will receive cookie with **XSRF-TOKEN** value.
 To make further requests to secured enpoints you need to get this XSRF token value from cookie and add to every request
    header with name `X-XSRF-TOKEN` and value which you previously got in cookie.